Douglas DC-8: Series 10

 United Airlines DC-8-11, powered by Pratt & Whitney JT3C turbojets.
 All -10 series aircraft that survived long enough were converted to other standards.

-For domestic use, powered by 13,500 lb (60.5 kN) Pratt & Whitney JT3C-6 turbojets with water injection.
+For domestic use, powered by 13500 lbf Pratt & Whitney JT3C-6 turbojets with water injection.
 First Series 10 DC-8 flew on 30 May 1958.
 The initial DC-8-11 model had the original wingtips used on the prototype, and all remaining DC-8 Series 10 aircraft were upgraded to DC-8-12 standard.
-The DC-8-12 featured new low-drag wingtips and leading-edge slots, 80 inches long between the engines on each wing and 34 inches long inboard of the inner engines.
+The DC-8-12 featured new low-drag wingtips and leading-edge slots, 80 in long between the engines on each wing and 34 in long inboard of the inner engines.
 These unique devices were covered by doors on the upper and lower wing surfaces that opened for low-speed flight and closed for cruise.
 The maximum weight increased from 265000 to 273000 lb.
 This model was originally named "DC-8A" until the series 30 was introduced.
 30 DC-8-10s were built: 23 for United and six for Delta, plus the prototype.
 By the mid-sixties, United had converted 16 of its 21 surviving aircraft to DC-8-20 standard and the other five to -50s.
 Delta converted its six to DC-8-50s.
 The prototype was itself also converted to a DC-8-50.

-It received FAA certification on 31 August 1958, entering service with United Airlines and Delta Air Lines on 18 September 1959.
+It received FAA certification on August 31, 1958, entering service with United Airlines and Delta Air Lines on September 18, 1959.